niolabs/docs/docs/getting_started/in_the_cloud.md

 2. Click **Add New Service**.
 3. Type the name of the service, leave the service type as **Service**, and click **Accept**.

-## Add Blocks
+## Add A Block

 You now have an empty canvas, and now you are ready for blocks.

-Blocks are installed to instances using git URLs.
-Specifically, the [nio-blocks GitHub repository](https://github.com/nio-blocks) is the collection of blocks created by {{ book.product }}.
-Browse and search the blocks to determine the function you want to use.
-For example, the `Filter` block is located at `https://github.com/nio-blocks/filter.git` .
+nio blocks are installed to instances using the Block Library.
+The collection of blocks created by {{ book.product }} is also stored in the [nio-blocks GitHub repository](https://github.com/nio-blocks).
+You can search for blocks in the System Designer or in GitHub.

 To add a block: